 House prices relative to income are a huge problem in the Plan area.
-It is essential, therefore, that new housing developmement meets local housing need, including affordable housing.
-However, the policy needs to ensure that housing developments will provide sustainable, well connected redevelopment or expansion of the community through building efficient housing that meets the needs of different community members.
+It is essential, therefore, that new housing development meets local housing need, including affordable housing.
+However we also need to ensure that housing developments will provide sustainable, well connected redevelopment or expansion of the community through building efficient housing that meets the needs of different community members.